scurty-labs/chronos/README.md

 # Chronos Module

-Adds more functionality to the built in Time Module
+Adds more functionality to the built in Time Module.